Celeste-AI/Celeste-AI/README.md

 * Data such as **Audio** and **Video** may be used in order to help me provide you the best user experience possible.
 * Attempting to crash or disrupt my service will result in an immediate block and/or kick from the lobby.
 * While you may try to test out my limits, keep it reasonable.
-Try not to disrupt others experience.
+Try not to disrupt other's experience.
 * Follow [VRChat Community Guidelines](https://hello.vrchat.com/community-guidelines) and [Terms of Service](https://hello.vrchat.com/legal).
-* Actions deemed to be harmful or disruptiong by [OPERATOR](https://vrchat.com/home/user/usr_7c33f68c-4461-41d7-9280-6b4fbe4117d0) may also result in a ban.
+* Actions deemed to be harmful or disrupting by [OPERATOR](https://vrchat.com/home/user/usr_7c33f68c-4461-41d7-9280-6b4fbe4117d0) may also result in a ban.
-* If you wish for your data to not be collected please simply block me.
+* If you wish for your data to not be collected, please simply block me.
-* Your data was already collected and you would like for it to be removed?
+* Your data was already collected, and you would like for it to be removed?
 Please contact [OPERATOR](https://vrchat.com/home/user/usr_7c33f68c-4461-41d7-9280-6b4fbe4117d0).
-* If necessary these terms of service may be changed at any point in time.
+* If deemed necessary, these terms of service may be changed at any point in time.

 Please remember:
 Celeste-AI is not a human, nor will she ever replace one.
 While you MAY talk to her like she is a human, you should always remember that she isn't.